zowe/docs-site/docs/user-guide/install-zos.md

 ### System programmer

-In most cases, the system programmer performs Zowe installation and configuration and starts Zowe.
-System programmers are typically knowledgeable about SMP/E, z/OSMF workflows, and regular maintanance procedures.
-This role also regularly prepares jobs for other administrators.
+In most cases, the system programmer performs the Zowe installation and configuration, and starts Zowe.
+Ensure that your system programmers have general knowledge about SMP/E, z/OSMF workflows, and regular maintanance procedures.
+In many cases, the system programmer also prepares jobs for other administrators.

 ## End-to-end installation diagram